Black hole spacetimes with dark matter spikes: Energy-momentum tensor and backreaction effects: Theoretical framework for DM spikes

 The integration ranges in Eqs.~\eqref{eq:4 flux on considered quantities} and~\eqref{eq:energy momentum tensor on considered quantities} are defined by the set of all bound timelike geodesics in the Schwarzschild background given by Eq.~\eqref{eq:ansatz Schwarzschild}.
 As specified by Eqs.~\eqref{eq:particle z angular momentum} and~\eqref{eq:particle total angular momentum}, the integral over \( L_z \) for fixed \( L \) and \( \theta \) is taken over the symmetric interval \( (-L \sin\theta, L \sin\theta) \).
 The critical (minimum) and maximum values of the total angular momentum \( L^2 \) are given, respectively, by

-The critical angular momentum \( L^2_{\mathrm{cri}} \) is represented by the black curve in the \( (E^2, L^2) \) plane of Fig.~\ref{fig:region E2L2}, while \( L^2_{\mathrm{max}} \) is indicated by colored curves for specific radii: green for \( r = 5 M_{BH}\), blue for \( r = 6 M_{BH}\), and red for \( r = 10 M_{BH}\).
+The critical angular momentum \( L^2_{\mathrm{cri}} \) is represented by the black curve in the \( (E^2, L^2) \) plane of Fig.~\ref{fig:region E2L2}, while \( L^2_{\mathrm{max}} \) is indicated by colored curves for specific radii; green for \( r = 5 M_{BH}\), blue for \( r = 6 M_{BH}\) (the innermost stable circular orbit), and red for \( r = 10 M_{BH}\).
 The gray dashed line in the same figure marks the bound condition \( E^2 \leq 1 \), indicating that the particle lacks sufficient energy to escape to infinity.
 Thus, for a given radius \( r \), the integration domain in the \( (E^2, L^2) \)-plane is the region enclosed by the corresponding maximal \( L^2 \) curve (green, blue, or red), the critical \( L^2 \) curve (black), and the horizontal line \( E^2 = 1 \) (gray dashed).
 The intersection point of the critical \( L^2 \) curve and the maximal \( L^2 \) curve defines the minimum energy \( E \) within the integration domain for a given \( r \), which can be expressed as

 Among the remaining variables in the volume element (\ref{eq:volume element}), the variable $\mu'$ is constrained (or fixed) by the delta function in (\ref{eq:relativistic distribution}) and is thus integrated out.
+The minimum $r/M_{BH}=4$ represents the marginally bound orbit, where specifies the minimal orbital radius limit of DM particles.
 We refer readers to reference \cite{Sadeghian:2013bga,Sadeghian:2013laa} for further details of the derivation.

 We now examine each component of \( j_{\mu} \).
 As shown in Eq.~(\ref{eq:ur and utheta}), the \( r \)- and \( \theta \)-components of the 4-velocity \( u_{\mu} \) each carry a \( \pm \) sign for a given set of \( (E, L^2, L_z) \).
 Since the integration runs over both positive and negative values of \( u_r \) and \( u_\theta \), these contributions cancel, and thus \( j_r \) and \( j_\theta \) in Eq.~(\ref{eq:4 flux on considered quantities}) vanish.
 For the \( \varphi \)-component, we note that \( u_{\varphi} = L_z \), and the integration over \( L_z \) spans the symmetric interval \( (-L \sin\theta, L \sin\theta) \).
 Since the integrand in \( j_\varphi \) is an odd function of \( L_z \), integration over this symmetric range also yields zero.
 Therefore, the only nonvanishing component of Eq.~(\ref{eq:4 flux on considered quantities}) is \begin{widetext}